alexjamesing/Deep_LVPM/docs/tutorials/mnist.rst

 Prerequisites
 -------------

-Make sure you have installed :mod:`deep_lvpm` and its dependencies as described in the :doc:`installation` page.
+Make sure you have installed :mod:`deep_lvpm` and its dependencies as described in the :doc:`/installation` page.
 This example uses only CPU and should run in a few minutes on a modern laptop.

 1. Prepare the data
 -------------------